abhabongse/paxter/docs/syntax.rst

-     Following the starter section, if a left square bracket is found, then the option section as a list of tokens must be parsed and it will result in a :class:`TokenList <paxter.core.TokenList>` node.
+     Following the starter section, if a left square bracket is found, then the option section as a list of tokens must be parsed and it will result in a :class:`TokenList <paxter.parser.TokenList>` node.
      Otherwise (if the left square bracket is absent), this option section will be represented by :const:`None`.

      Finally, the main argument section.
-     (a) If there is zero or more hashes followed by a left brace, then the **FragmentList** parse rule must be followed and thus yields :class:`FragmentList <paxter.core.FragmentList>` as the result.
+     (a) If there is zero or more hashes followed by a left brace, then the **FragmentList** parse rule must be followed and thus yields :class:`FragmentList <paxter.parser.FragmentList>` as the result.

      .. warning::